 The ACA increased exposure of adverse selection to the insurance companies due to the insurer having limited ability to adjust rates and availability of policies based upon consumer details.
 This was not as large an issue previously, as insurers had ways to control adverse selection and protect themselves from these situations.

-If you wanted individual health insurance before Obamacare, you would have to go through an underwriting process with a specific insurance provider.
-Underwriters could use risk selection, the process of determining your health class, to decide on premium amounts and whether or not to accept or reject your coverage.
-Your medical history and pre-existing conditions would be examined in order to buy health insurance coverage.
+If you wanted individual health insurance before the ACA, also called "Obamacare," you would have to go through an underwriting process with a specific insurance provider.
+Underwriters could use risk selection, the process of determining your health class, to decide on premium amounts and whether to accept or reject your coverage.
+Your medical history and preexisting conditions would be examined in order to buy health insurance coverage.
 This process reduced risk to the health insurance company, and adverse selection, because it could utilize higher rates and be selective in accepting applicants.

 Once the Affordable Care Act was in effect, individual health insurance was available to purchase on state insurance marketplaces.
 Consumers now had the ability to freely choose their own health insurance, and insurers could not deny coverage, as all health insurance was issued on a guaranteed-issue basis.
 This meant that if you wanted to purchase health insurance, you could not be denied coverage due to preexisting conditions or your medical history.
 Since insurance companies did not have the ability to deny coverage, higher-risk people could acquire affordable health insurance, thus exposing the companies to adverse selection.

 Adverse selection occurs due to asymmetric information passing between the buyers and sellers of the health insurance.
-The insurance company is largely unaware of the risk and health background of the consumer, as all plans are guaranteed to be issued due to Obamacare.
-Therefore, this asymmetry of information can lead to financial losses for the insurer.
+The insurance company is largely unaware of the risk and health background of the consumer, as all plans are guaranteed to be issued due to the ACA.
+This asymmetry of information can lead to financial losses for the insurer.

-Obamacare included features that were designed to be solutions to and prevent adverse selection in the marketplace, such as:
+The ACA included features that were designed to solve or prevent adverse selection in the marketplace, such as:

-In addition, the individual mandate tax penalty is gone for the 2019 policy year, which may lead to an increase in adverse selection.
-Healthy people now do not face a penalty if they decide to go without health insurance coverage and may drop their individual health insurance plans if they cannot easily afford a policy.
+In addition, the individual mandate federal tax penalty is no longer in place.
+Healthy people may not face a penalty, depending on their state of residence, if they decide to go without health insurance coverage and may drop their individual health insurance plan if they cannot easily afford a policy.